openshift/openshift-origin-design/web-console/future-openshift/operators-overview/operators-overview.md

 # Showing Operators on Overview

-This documentation details how operators will be surfaced on the Status page.
-Rather than exposing CSV objects, the status page should now expose the CRs being managed by identified CSVs in designated groups.
+This documentation details how operators will be surfaced on the Workloads tab of the Project details page.
+Rather than exposing CSV objects, the Workloads page should now expose the CRs being managed by identified CSVs in designated groups.

 ## Group by: Application
 ![image](img/groupby-application.png)